 Before I share some tips which may help get your through unscathed, keep in mind that’s it’s best to corral your worry.
 The only thing worth worrying about is your vocal folds, the tiny flaps in your voice-box which vibrate to make sound.
 This means that you shouldn’t over-worry about your nose, your tongue and your chest.

-Singers have a tendency to worry about everything because we’re so at the mercy of invisible forces impacting our ability to do our job.
+As singers, we have a tendency to worry about everything because we’re so at the mercy of invisible forces impacting our ability to do our job.
 Simply focusing your worry down to one thing: your vocal folds will help you protect them and will hopefully steer you away from amorphous dread.
 Another way to say this is: you can’t hurt your nose, so don’t worry too much about it.

 Did you know that keeping your feet warm can help you not overproduce mucus?
 Ick alert: your nose produces about of quart of mucus every day under normal conditions.
 When you’re out in the cold, your nasal blood vessels dilate to warm the air making your nose red and runny.
 Not all of that goop will be coming out of the front into a soft tissue.